T22026-COIT20246-Project-30-MM/DST-Group-1/plan.md

 ## Communication Plan

+The plan is to meet every Friday at 6pm.

 ## Schedule
 The plan of tasks for each group member for the remainder of the project is: